How to complain about your energy supplier

-If you accept that decision, it becomes legally binding and the supplier has 28 days to comply.
+If the decision is accepted, it becomes legally binding and the supplier has 28 days to comply.

-There's no rule that says you have to accept the Ombudsman's decision.
+There's no rule that says the ombudsman's decision has to be accepted by the consumer.

-Should you choose not to, you lose the right to their resolution offer, but you still have the right to take your complaint elsewhere, such as through the courts.
+If an individual chooses not to accept it, they lose the right to the resolution offer, but they still have the right to take their complaint further through the courts.